GoogleChrome/web.dev/src/site/content/en/fast/native-lazy-loading/index.md

 issue](https://bugs.chromium.org/p/chromium/issues/detail?id=875403) to ensure that all images and iframes are immediately loaded if a page is printed.

+### Does Lighthouse recognize native lazy-loading?

+Earlier versions of Lighthouse would still highlight that pages using `loading=lazy` on images required a strategy for loading offscreen images.
+[Lighthouse 6.0](/lighthouse-whats-new-6.0/) and above better factor in approaches for offscreen image lazy-loading that may use different thresholds, allowing them to pass the [Defer offscreen images](/offscreen-images/) audit.

 ## Conclusion

-Baking in native support for lazy-loading images and iframes can make it significantly easier for you to improve the performance of your web pages.
+Baking in native support for lazy-loading images can make it significantly easier for you to improve the performance of your web pages.

 Are you noticing any unusual behavior with this feature enabled in Chrome?
 [File a